 In Semantris, the list of words we're showing are hand-curated and reviewed.
 To the extent possible, we've excluded topics and entities that we think particularly invite unwanted associations, or can easily complement them as inputs.
 In Talk to Books, while we can't manually vet each sentence of 100,000 volumes, we use a popularity measure which increases the proportion of volumes that are published by professional publishing houses.
 There are additional measures that could be taken.
 For example, a toxicity classifier or sensitive topics classifier could determine when the input or the output is something that may be objectionable or party to an unwanted association.
 We recommend taking bias-impact mitigation steps when crafting end-user applications built with these models.

 For the AI experiments demonstrated here, we have not taken these bias-impact-mitigating steps.
 These experiences demonstrate the AI's full capabilities and weaknesses.
 It will be possible to find offensive associations within these experiences.
 We encourage you to report offensive associations using the feedback tool so that we can improve future models.

 We don't yet (and may never) have a complete solution to identifying and mitigating unwanted associations.
 As Caliskan et al. point out in their recent paper "Semantics derived automatically from language corpora contain human-like biases", these associations are deeply entangled in natural language data.
 You can find the results of the WEAT applied (Word Embedding Association Test) from Caliskan et al. and other approaches to evaluate associations in our model in the article "Text Embedding Models Contain Bias.
 Here's Why That Matters".
 We hope this raises awareness of the limitations of these models, and gives developers some design considerations to consider when crafting applications.
-In addition to simply sharing our findings here, we continue to join the conversation on ML Fairness by participating in the FAT* conference as well as our own ML Fairness resources .
+In addition to simply sharing our findings here, we continue to join the conversation on fairness in ML by participating in the FAT* conference as well as our own resources on fairness in ML.